aj-dev/angular-base-class/README.md

 - Supports multiple inheritance by resolving correct ```this``` context in ```super()``` calls
 - Mixins can be injected and used by adding them to ```mixins: []```
 - Does not override inherited mixins
-- Compatible with AngularJS 1.2.x and 1.3.x
+- Compatible with AngularJS 1.2.x - 1.5.x

 ## Installation
 - ```bower install angular-base-class --save```